 In a 2008 review, the neurologist Ethan Russo suggested that IBS may be caused by an endocannabinoid deficiency.
 Endocannabinoids are the natural cannabinoids that occur within the body, produced through biological processes.
 This review presents a strong foundation for the belief that CBD may help to alleviate symptoms.

-As revealed by the British Journal of Pharmacology in 2016, CBD actually has a positive effect on IBS symptoms.
+As revealed by the British Journal of Pharmacology in 2016, CBD has a positive effect on IBS symptoms.
 When administered, CBD interacts with the CB2 receptors found along the human digestive tract, causing a number of benefits.
-The properties of CBD cause spasms to ease along this tract, and lead to improved intestinal motility (i.e. there is less sporadic movement within the intestines).
+CBD causes spasms to ease along this tract and leads to improved intestinal motility (i.e. improves the movement of food and waste).